August 2, 2023

 Storing Homemade Tomato Sauce

-IN THE FRIDGE: Store leftover pasta sauce in the fridge for 3 to 4 days.
+IN THE FRIDGE: Store leftover pasta sauce in the fridge for three to four days.

 Canning Homemade Tomato Sauce